DanteBorges/DanteBorges/README.md

 - 👩‍💻 front-end developer by <a href="https://estudiohaus.com/" target="_blank">Haus</a>

 - 📗 Currently studying the Javascript language and its various uses

 - 🏛 Student of Information Systems at the State College of Montes Claros (Unimontes)

-- 💻 visit my <a href="https://www.linkedin.com/in/daniel-fborges/" target="_blank">Linkedin</a>
+- 💻 Visit my <a href="https://www.linkedin.com/in/daniel-fborges/" target="_blank">Linkedin</a>

 <div>
   <a href="https://github.com/DanteBorges">